AinaSha/AinaSha/README.md

 ### I'm frontend developer

 I like:
-- :baking: baking
+- 🥧: baking
-- :running: running
+- 🏃‍♀️: running
-- :socializing with new people: to socialize with new people
+- 💁: to socialize with new people

 and coding of course :computer: